adrianbaertschi/adrianbaertschi.github.io/_posts/2020-06-20-storytelling-with-data-part1.md

 ![Area charts](/assets/storytelling_with_data/areagraph.png)

-TODO: sources
+### Graphs to avoid
+- Everything with angles and round shapes (Pie charts, donut charts etc.).
+Reason: Humans are not good at estimating round areas and distances.

+- Graphs that are too complicated (Area charts, Bubble charts etc.).
+Too much information in one chart.
+This leads to a lot of effort of you explaining the graph instead of explaining your idea.

+Image sources:
 Knaflic, Cole.
-Storytelling With Data: A Data Visualization Guide for Business Professionals, Wiley 2015.
+Storytelling With Data: A Data Visualization Guide for Business Professionals, Wiley, © 2015.